creatermic/Linux-system-course/ControllerService/README.md

 - `200 OK` on success

-If something is missing, no error handling is currently implementing:
+If something is missing, no error handling is currently implemented:

 ```json
 {